GigaPOP / I-Light DDoS Mitigation (Scrubbing) Service FAQ

 Q: How will the DDoS Scrubbing service affect Multicast?

 A: The DDoS Scrubbing service only functions on commodity traffic from transit providers.
 Currently no active transit providers support Multicast.
-Multicast traffic should not be affected internal the Indiana GigaPOP or I-Light, although public senders or receives can still be attacked and external traffic to those hosts may be scrubbed.
+Multicast traffic should not be affected internal to the Indiana GigaPOP or I-Light, although public senders or receives can still be attacked and external traffic to those hosts may be scrubbed.

 Q: Will scrubbed traffic induce latency?